Multi-Item Online Order Fulfillment in a Two-Layer Network

 Abstract

-The boom of e-commerce around the globe in recent years has expedited the expansion of fulfillment infrastructures by e-retailers.
-While e-retailers are building more warehouses to offer faster delivery service than ever, the associated fulfillment costs have skyrocketed over the past decade.
-In this paper, we study the problem of minimizing fulfillment costs, in which an e-retailer must decide in real-time which warehouse(s) will fulfill each order, subject to warehouses’ inventory constraints.
-The e-retailer can split an order at an additional cost and fulfill it from different warehouses.
-We focus on an RDC-FDC distribution network that major e-retailers have implemented in practice.
-In such a network, the upper layer contains larger regional distribution centers (RDCs) and the lower layer contains smaller front distribution centers (FDCs).
-We analyze the performance of a simple myopic policy, which chooses the least expensive fulfillment option for each order without considering the impact on future orders.
-Perhaps surprisingly, myopic policies (and their variations) are standard in the implementation of a typical order-management system.
-We provide theoretical bounds on the performance ratio of the myopic policy compared with an optimal clairvoyant policy.
-We also empirically estimate our upper bound on the ratio by using FedEx shipping rates and demonstrate the bound can be as low as 1.13 for reasonable scenarios in practice.
-Moreover, we extend our study to the setting in which demand forecasting is available and prove the asymptotic optimality of a linear program rounding policy.
-Finally, we complement our theoretical results with a numerical study.
+The global e-commerce boom has driven rapid expansion of fulfillment infrastructure, with e-retailers building more warehouses to offer faster deliveries.
+However, fulfillment costs have surged over the past decade.
+This paper addresses the problem of minimizing these costs, where an e-retailer must decide in real-time which warehouse(s) will fulfill each order, considering inventory constraints.
+Orders can be split among warehouses at an additional cost.
+We focus on an RDC-FDC distribution network used by major e-retailers, which consists of larger regional distribution centers (RDCs) and smaller front distribution centers (FDCs).
+We analyze the performance of a simple myopic policy that selects the least expensive fulfillment option for each order without considering future impacts.
+We provide theoretical bounds on the performance ratio of the myopic policy compared to an optimal clairvoyant policy and demonstrate the strengths of the myopic policy within this two-layer network.

 Keywords: online retailing, multi-item order, order split, fulfillment, myopic policy, online algorithm, LP rounding, competitive ratio, front distribution center (FDC)